zenkoworld/Hackathon/README.md

 ## Rules and Guidelines

+Hackathon registration closes on October 20st.

+The hackathon starts on Saturday, October 21 at 1:00 PM UCT+3 and ends on Sunday, October 22 at 1:00 PM UTC +3.

+After every project is presented, the jury will shortly select and announce the best projects.

 ### Rules for Project submission

 Your project must be an MIT-licensed public GitHub repository.

-Each submission will be cloned on Sunday, October 22 at 12:59 PM UTC+3 and will then be evaluated by the jury during the next days.

-No changes will be possible after this date.
+Each submission will be cloned on Sunday, October 22 at 12:59 PM UTC+3 and will then be evaluated by the jury during the next days.No changes will be possible after this date.

 Each group must communicate their GitHub repository URL through Discord.

 An explicit [README.md](https://www.notion.so/Zenko-Hackathon-2023-fb46deadba324852acf1ea7fdffc9145?pvs=21) must be written and a 3-5 min presentation, in English, will be used by the jury to understand your project and its use.

+Don’t forget that the delivery of this project consist of two things: your technical delivery and your pitch presentation.
+The jury will have only a limited time to evaluate the teams projects and this presentation will be really important in order to do so.

+During the demonstration of your delivery, you will be judged on various points such as:

+- The quality of the agent(s)
+- The methodology that you used
+- The ambitions you had regarding the final objective
+- Clarity and objectivity in the presentation/documentation

 ## Resources